 “We knew that God was calling us to Hebron, so we set our eyes to the north,” says John.
 “However, we didn’t want to do a micro-site.
 We wanted our second location to be every bit as good as what we were doing in Wheatfield.”

 In 2019, First Church connected with the Center for Congregations regarding the Community Ministry Grant as a way to establish their second location.
 First Church received enough pledges to pay for the whole building in cash once all the pledges had been given.
 So, in January of 2020, they broke ground in Hebron, but the congregation would soon be met with a daunting challenge.

 “I’m sure you know where this is going,” says John.
 “COVID-19 came around and we seriously thought about shutting down the project.
 I was super fearful and was pushing to shut it down, but our leadership team and build team reminded me of how God has been faithful and had spoken so clearly and so we pushed forward.”

 Since its opening in November of 2020, First Church in Hebron has witnessed people become filled with the life of Christ who initially entered the church having no idea who Jesus was.
 First Church has seen marriages restored, men repent of abusing their families, and children find purpose in Christ.

-John shares he is grateful to be a part of sharing the hope of Jesus with so many families, both in Wheatfield and in Hebron.
+John shares he is grateful to be a small part of sharing the hope of Jesus with so many families, both in Wheatfield and in Hebron.
 He hopes First Church continues to be a place where people are united over their love for Christ.

 “Looking back, I thank God so much that we did not stop that project,” says John.
 “God has really taken the seeds we’ve planted and brought back a great harvest.
 Getting to be a part of the First Church journey has been a defining privilege of my life.”